 An á la carte item is any item sold that is not part of a first, complete meal (see “Offer Versus Serve” above the menus for the components that make a complete meal).
 All of the following items sold separately, as individual items, are considered á la carte:

-- Milk or Juice sold separately (a complete lunch includes a milk and/or juice, any additional milks or juices are extra)
+- Milk and juice sold separately (a complete lunch includes a milk and/or juice, any additional milks or juices are extra)

 - A second serving of the main entrée, also called second entrée or super (for example a second slice of pizza)